GET STARTED

 The Office of Undergraduate Research has a number of summer grants to fund your research!
 Additionally, there are many smaller programs available through schools and departments.
 We recommend googling “undergraduate research” AND “department name” AND “northwestern” to see what opportunities are available.
 Sometimes they may simply link you back to our website, but other times there will be a list of additional funding sources.

 Other university resources can help you explore other research related opportunities, too.
 For example, you can make an appointment with your Career Adviser in Northwestern Career Advancement and explore research related internships on the Handshake job database.
-You could also make an appointment with an Adviser in the Office of Fellowships if you are interested in an opportunity you found in the Fellowships Finder.
+You could also make an appointment with an Office of Fellowships Adviser if you are interested in an opportunity you found in the Fellowships Finder.

 Volunteer Research Assistant